M5ez/M5ez/README.md

 ![](images/msgBox2.png)

 By default, msgBox then waits for the user to press any of the keys specified and returns the name of that key.
-If you want to scan for the keys yourself with `ez.getButtons()` (for instance because there are other things your code need to wait for or check) then you can specify `false` with blocking, msgBox will then show the message, header and buttons and exit.
+If you want to scan for the keys yourself with `ez.buttons.poll()` (for instance because there are other things your code need to wait for or check) then you can specify `false` with blocking, msgBox will then show the message, header and buttons and exit.

 The font and color options allow you to use something other than the default (theme determined) defaults for the message printed by msgBox.
 They act as you would expect, see the section on fonts and colors for details.